Van Cleef & Arpels: Boutiques

-Van Cleef & Arpels has stores in the Middle East and South East Asia, with its products offered in standalone boutiques, boutiques within major department stores, and in independent stores.
-Standalone boutiques are located in Geneva, Zurich, Munich, London, Milan, Shanghai, and Paris, where the company has multiple locations, including its flagship store at Place Vendôme.
+Van Cleef & Arpels has 155 stores.
+Products are in standalone boutiques, boutiques within major department stores, and in independent stores.
+Standalone boutiques are present in Geneva, Zürich, Vienna, Munich, London, Milan, Shanghai and Paris, where the company has multiple locations, including its flagship store at Place Vendôme.

-In the United States, the company operates standalone boutiques in Boston, New York City, Beverly Hills, Chicago, Houston and Las Vegas.
-It also maintains stores in Naples, Palm Beach, as well as a location in Aspen.
-The Chicago boutique opened in 2001 at 636 North Michigan Avenue and moved to a larger location within the Drake Hotel in November 2011 while the New York City flagship store was redesigned in 2013.
+In the United States, the company operates standalone boutiques in Boston, Dallas, Las Vegas, Manhasset, Naples, Palm Beach, San Francisco, Bal Harbour, Chicago, Houston, McLean, King of Prussia, Short Hills, Aspen, Beverly Hills, Costa Mesa and Miami alongside their New York City flagship store, which was redesigned in 2013.
+The Chicago boutique opened in 2001 at 636 North Michigan Avenue and moved to a larger location within the Drake Hotel in November 2011.
+They also operate boutiques within selected Neiman Marcus stores.

 The brand expanded to Australia in 2016, opening a boutique at Collins Street, Melbourne.
 The following year, another boutique opened at Castlereagh Street, Sydney.
-A second Melbourne boutique is set to open in Chadstone Shopping Centre in 2018.
+A second Melbourne boutique opened in 2018 in the Chadstone Shopping Centre.
+They continued their expansion into Oceania in 2022, when a store opened in New Zealand on Auckland's Queen Street.

-The Mystery Setting
+They also operate independent boutiques in the Middle East, South America and Asia.

-On 2 December 1933, Van Cleef and Arpels received French Patent No. 764,966 for a proprietary gem setting style it calls Serti Mysterieux, or "Mystery Setting", a technique employing a setting where the prongs are invisible.
-Each stone is faceted onto gold rails less than two-tenths of a millimeter thick.
-The technique can require 300 hours of work per piece or more, and only a few are produced each year.
+Notable clientele

-Chaumet received an English patent for a similar technique in 1904 as did Cartier in 1933, however neither used the process as extensively.
+Van Cleef & Arpels jewellery has been worn by style icons and royalty such as Grace Kelly; Jacqueline Kennedy Onassis; Diana, Princess of Wales; Ava Gardner; Farah Pahlavi; Eva Perón; Elizabeth Taylor; the Duchess of Windsor; Queen Nazli of Egypt; Queen Camilla; Gwyneth Paltrow; and Reese Witherspoon.
+Top-ranked tennis players such as Grigor Dimitrov, Aryna Sabalenka, and Elina Svitolina also have sported Van Cleef & Arpels jewelry.